coder7475/learn-nginx/README.md

 # Explanation of nginx common configurations

 Config file is in nginx_config.

-All empty lines are skipped.
+Default Config in /conf.d/default.conf.

-## First Line
+## User

 ```bash
 user www-data; # a user name 'www-data' uses this config for the webserver